MathePhysics/error-correction/README.md

 # error-correction
 Error correction of neural network solutions to Poisson’s equation.

-This codebase implements a modified deep Galerkin method to numerically solve differential equations with neural networks.
+This codebase implements a modified deep Galerkin method (Sirignano and Spiliopoulos, [2018](https://arxiv.org/abs/1708.07469)) to numerically solve differential equations with neural networks.
 The method is modified through the construction of error correction networks that can appreciably improve the accuracy of solution.

-Alongside error correction, sinusoidal representation networks (SIRENs) and random Fourier features are implemented to the same end.
-The validity of all such strategies is discussed in the accompanying paper ‘Enhancing Neural Network Differential Equation Solvers.’
+Alongside error correction, sinusoidal representation networks (Sitzmann et al., [2020](https://arxiv.org/abs/2006.09661)) and random Fourier features (Tancik et al., [2020](https://arxiv.org/abs/2006.10739)) are implemented to the same end.
+The validity of all such strategies is discussed in the accompanying paper (Wright, [2022](https://arxiv.org/abs/2301.13146)).

 # Poisson's equation
 This codebase solves a particular class of Poisson’s equations: